khayer/benchmarking_scripts/readme.md

        gtffq: if file1 is gtf format and file2 is feature_quant
       gffbed: if file1 is gff format and file2 is bed
       gtfbed: if file1 is gtf format and file2 is bed
+       bedfq: if file1 is bed format and file2 is feature_quant
+      bedbed: if file1 is bed format and file2 is bed
+     htseqfq: if file1 is htseq format and file2 is feature_quant

     Options
         -l, --log_file LEVEL             Can also be STDOUT or STDERR -p, --png_file FILE              Default is fpkm.png
         -f, --fpkm_values FILE           Default is fpkm_values.txt
+        -e, --exclude FILE               File with gene names to ignore.
+        -a, --annotation FILE            File with annotation given to the algorithm -s, --saved_truth FILE           File in marshal format to load -t, --print_TP                   Print all TP's?
         -d, --debug                      running in debug mode?
         -h, --help                       help